There’s nothing quite like the thrill of sitting in the director’s chair.

 Directing a high school concert in a production van that was older than I was.

 Back in 8th grade, I joined a student television program in Bloomington, Minnesota.
 My favorite memories from that time were being in the “hot seat” - the director’s chair.
-I chose the camera angles; I directed our audience’s attention to the trumpet solo in the back row, the show choir soloist walking down the stage while belting out the first few lines of Pat Benatar’s “Heartbreaker”, and the instant replay of the soul crushing touchdown by the visiting team.
-Even though it was a live TV format, I was very much a storyteller - using a switcher (likely two to three generations out of date) to convey emotion, and put the friends and family watching at home in the front row of the auditorium or the fifty yard line inches away from the head coach.
+I chose the camera angles; I directed our audience’s attention to the trumpet solo in the back row of the spring band pops concert, the show choir soloist belting out the first few lines of Pat Benatar’s “Heartbreaker”, and the instant replay of the soul crushing touchdown by the visiting team.
+Even though it was a live TV format, I was very much a storyteller - using a switcher - likely two to three generations out of date - to convey emotion, and put the friends and family watching at home in the front row of the auditorium, or on the fifty yard line inches away from the head coach.

 At the same time, I was also directing in a very different way.
-Even before joining the television program I had been messing around with tape recorders and a mid-2000s USB webcam with awful picture quality.
+Even before joining the television program I had been messing around with tape recorders and a $20 webcam.
 But as our family camcorders evolved, so did my storytelling, and the rest of my filmmaking journey is a familiar one.
 I spent hours doing painstaking stop-motion animation with my LEGO figures.
 “Hall-E-Wood Productions” was born.
 I got my first video gigs editing home videos and promotional videos for my extended family.
 I started a filmmaking club with some friends, and we slowly put together a (respectable?) collection of live-action short films, emphasis on the “action”.

 Putting my years of model making and miniature photography to good use for an Eagle Brook Church promo.
 (Click the photo to view)